-It should also be discussed further whether/how to avoid excessive postponements.:

-Alt 1: The number of counted repetition is equal to the repetition factor configured/indicated by gNB.

-Alt 2: The number of counted repetition is the minimum value between the repetition factor configured/indicated by gNB and a certain value (i.e. upper limit).

-Alt 3: The number of counted repetition is determined by the repetition factor configured/indicated by gNB and a certain time window.

 Special slot handling

 4 companies (OPPO, Huawei, HiSilicon, Samsung) discussed that a slot can be identified as an available UL slot if it consists of sufficient number of consecutive uplink symbols, e.g. number of consecutive uplink symbols is larger than a predefined or configurable threshold.
 1 company (China Telecom) discussed symbol allocation in a special slot can be different from the one for UL slots.